MoleMan1024/audiowagon/docs/index.markdown

 ## Limitations

-- You can only put up to 128 *files* into any directory.
+- In AudioWagon versions 0.6.0 and lower you can only put up to 128 *files* into any directory.
 You can use as many *directories* as you want though.
-I advise a directory structure like this: `D:/Music/<Artist>/<Album>/<Song1..n>.mp3`.
+I advise a directory structure like this:
+  `D:/Music/<Artist>/<Album>/<Song1..n>.mp3`.
 If you use more than 128 files in a directory then AudioWagon version 0.2.5 will corrupt your USB drive and you will lose your files on it.
-Version 0.3.4 and higher will prevent the data loss, however the limitation will still exist until the underlying issue can be fixed (directories with more than 128 files in them are ignored).
+Version 0.3.4 and higher will prevent the data loss, however the limitation still exists.
+The limitation is fixed and removed in version 0.6.1.
 - The app can *not* play back **.wma** files

 ## How to use